dayamuralidharan/California-Urban-Water-Management-Economic-Tool/README.md

 ## Run the Streamlit app as a .exe file
 - Open File Explorer and unzip distribution.zip into a directory of your choosing.
-- Double click the streamlit_executable_builder.exe to start the app.
+- Double click the Visualize_CaUWMET.exe to start the app.
 - If you see an error related to socket permissions, try changing the port by setting the CAUWMET_PORT environment variable.